 It’s heartening to know, too, that work is being done to create more.

-How to road trip through the Great karoo
+How to road trip through the wilds of the Great karoo

 Day 1 & 2: Gariep to Mountain Zebra National Park